 Professor, Intelligence and Security Studies

-Joseph Fitsanakis, Ph.D., is director of the Intelligence Operations Command Center and program manager of the Educational Partnership Agreement between Coastal Carolina University and the United States National Security Agency/Central Security Service.
-He specializes in intelligence collection (both signals and human intelligence), information security, cyber security, and sub-state political violence.
-He is the author Redesigning Wiretapping: The Digitization of Communications Interception (2020) and co-editor (with John Nomikos) of Intelligence Beyond the Anglosphere: Mediterranean and Balkan Regions (2017), among other books.
-Dr. Fitsanakis has published widely on intelligence agencies in the United States, southern Europe, Africa, and Asia, with particular focus on China and North Korea.
+Joseph Fitsanakis, Ph.D., is professor of Intelligence and Security Studies at Coastal Carolina University, where he also serves as director of the Intelligence Operations Command Center.
+He is a member of the Academic Security and Counter Exploitation program and manages Coastal Carolina University’s Educational Partnership Agreement with the United States National Security Agency.
+He also serves as regional vice president for the South Carolina chapter of the InfraGard Members Alliance, a Federal Bureau of Investigation initiative for the protection of the United States’ critical infrastructure.
+Dr. Fitsanakis has published widely on intelligence collection, information security, cyber security, and sub-state political violence, among other topics.
+He has also published comparative research on intelligence agencies in southern Europe, sub-Saharan Africa, and Southeast Asia, focusing on China and North Korea.
+His recent scholarly publications include the books Aspects of Islamic Radicalization in the Balkans After the Fall of Communism (Peter Lang 2023, co-edited), Redesigning Wiretapping: The Digitization of Communications Interception (Springer 2020) and Intelligence Beyond the Anglosphere: Mediterranean and Balkan Regions (RIEAS 2017, co-edited).
 Dr. Fitsanakis is deputy director of the European Intelligence Academy and senior editor at intelNews.org, an ACI-indexed scholarly blog that is cataloged through the United States Library of Congress.
-He also serves as regional vice president for the InfraGard Members Alliance, a Federal Bureau of Investigation-affiliated initiative dedicated to strengthening American national security.
-Since joining Coastal Carolina University in 2015, Dr. Fitsanakis has repeatedly received the University-wide Distinguished Professor of the Year Award, the Edward College John B. Durrell Award, and the Professor of the Year Apple Award for the Departments of Politics and Intelligence and Security Studies.
+Since joining Coastal Carolina University in 2015, Dr. Fitsanakis has repeatedly received the University-wide Distinguished Professor of the Year Award, the Edward College John B. Durrell Award, and the Professor of the Year Award for the Departments of Politics and Intelligence and Security Studies.

 Ph.D., The University of Edinburgh